There is an increased operational risk when...

 Contents

-SORA (Specific Operational Risk Assessment) is a Europe-wide procedure for analysing the risks associated with the use of unmanned aircraft systems.
+SORA (Specific Operational Risk Assessment) is a Europe-wide procedure for analysing the risks associated with the use of unmanned aerial systems.
 The first version of the international SORA was published in August 2017.
 The responsible national aviation authority decides on your application based on this legal text.

 The SORA is used as a multi-stage risk assessment process and is intended to improve safety through the use of drones.
 It is required if the general ruling or a standard scenario is no longer sufficient.